About Respite Care

 After becoming certified*, Respite Care Providers are able to step in as temporary childcare for foster children in order to allow foster parents opportunities to go on date nights, attend to personal medical appointments, take vacations, visit family from out of the state, or simply take a break.
-Respite Care Providers can choose to provide respite at their own home for overnight stays, at the foster family's home for a few hours, or at Agape Ranch programming such as Foster Parent Night Out's.
-By becoming a respite care provider, you would be serving our local foster families and their foster children by providing them with much-needed support and temporary relief.
+Respite Care Providers can choose to provide respite at their own home for overnight stays, at the foster family's home for a few hours, or at Agape Ranch events.
+Our Respite Care Providers serve as frontline volunteers that directly impact local foster families by stepping in to provide temporary care.

 Bi-annual training - Winter and Fall